 Benefits of Reusing an Old Structure

-When environmental concerns are being raised as one of the fundamentals of central importance to adaptation, it’s beneficiaries are mainly its own community.
-The segnificant impact of an old building cannot be produced by a new building, as it has been ripped of experience and knowledge, of the memory of people previously animating it.
+When environmental concerns are being raised as one of the fundamentals of central importance to adaptation, its beneficiaries are mainly its own community.
+The significant impact of an old building cannot be produced by a new building, as it has been ripped of experience and knowledge, of the memory of people previously animating it.

-Significance translates into an unique identity along with landscape design and amenities that are of great use for the people nearby.
+Significance translates into a unique identity along with landscape design and amenities that are of great use to the people nearby.

-If adaptive reuse was to be one of our number one objectives per city, if we were to give worth to all the things, buildings and places we already have, we could save much more of our resources, materials, time of construction and processing; to re-start everything every-time should not be an option.
+If adaptive reuse were to be one of our number one objectives per city, if we were to give worth to all the things, buildings, and places we already have, we could save much more of our resources, materials, time of construction, and processing; to re-start everything every-time should not be an option.

-As per Australian studies in 2001 a construction of new building will be chargeable of the following:
+As per Australian studies in 2001 construction of the new building will be chargeable for the following: